fineanmol/plant-tree/README.md

-🌴 Updated on Sat, 11 Oct 2025 15:21:34 GMT
+🌿 Updated on Sat, 11 Oct 2025 16:25:36 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."